martiansnoop/martiansnoop.github.io/_drafts/2017-01-02-meta-baking-bread.md

 * Next, I bought an instant-read thermometer.
 How do you know the bread is done?
 Well, you can estimate by looking at how brown the crust is, or try to gauge whether or not the loaf sounds sufficiently hollow when you rap on the bottom.
 You could try to scry into the bread, or commune with the bread spirits.
 Or you can stick a thermometer into the bread and check that it's the temperature that the recipe says it should be.

-If the recipe doesn't list an internal temperature it's a crappy recipe, find a different one.
-(I've found that plain flour-water-yeast-salt breads should be about 205 F, and breads with sugar, milk, eggs, or other extra stuff should be about 190 F. This is approximate, don't quote this, I have done only haphazard science to confirm this fact.)
+My initial approach when the recipe didn't give me an internal temperature was to look for a different recipe and maybe also feel a little superior.
+I think a truly great baker can even work with a recipe that leaves out details, however, so I looked for a good rule of thumb and found this one: for simple flour-water-yeast-salt breads the temperature should be around 205° F, and for other breads that have milk, eggs, more than a tablespoon of sugar, etc it should be closer to 185° F. This is all +/- 5° and I think there's more data out there.

 * Bonus item: I also bought a Danish whisk.
 I did not need one of these, but it looked like a wizard's tool and I wanted to be a bread wizard.